wachka06/burgerz/README.md

  - BONUS: Clicking the Hide button should delete the burger from the list (this does **not** need to persist)

 ### STEP 1: VIEW THE DATA
 All of the burger data is stored in the db.json file.
 You'll want to access this data using a json server.
-In order to do this, run the following commands: json-server --watch db.json
+In order to do this, run the following command:
+  - json-server --watch db.json

 This will setup the data on a server using restful routes at http://localhost:3000/burgers.